cmkuo/ggAnalysis/README.md

 #### Newest tag for testing :
 #### Note that the current head version need to be run with CMSSW_7_4_5

+##### Caveat !
+If you take the head version of ggNtuplizer, you need to add git cms-merge-topic -u cms-met:METCorUnc74X
+The new recipe and tag will be provided soon

 ##### To work with CMSSW_7_4_5, you do:
 cd CMSSW_7_4_5/src <br>
 cmsenv <br>